justnonamenoname/lifeticle/readme.md

 **Sound**

 The sound has an added sense of duration, of how the sound played over the past second.
-It's something like an extended moment of now, summed up from the sound of the past second.
+It's a sort of duration, summed up from the sound of the previous second, added to the sound itself.
-Other types of qualia can also have a summed extended momentum.
+Other types of qualia can also have summative extent.

 **Artificial intelligence**